Linaro/lite-cornea/book/src/Resources.md

 # Resources

-Iris Resources are very similar to registers, and most hardware registers are available as resources on instances.
+Iris Resources are a collection of hardware registers and invocation parameters speciifc to that hardware.

 Cornea allows for resource discovery with the resource-list subcommand.
 For example, the following prints a table